-At 31 January 2018 the Company's portfolio comprised of investments in 38 unquoted companies and 12 AIM-traded investments.
+At 31 January 2019 the Company's portfolio comprised of investments in 41 unquoted companies and 10 AIM-traded investments.
 The unquoted investments are in Ordinary shares with full voting rights as well as loan note securities.

-Unquoted investments are valued in accordance with the valuation methodology set out on page 10 and the accounting policy set out on pages 45 and 46, which takes account of current industry guidelines for the valuation of venture capital portfolios and is compliant with IPEV guidelines and current financial reporting standards.
+Unquoted investments are valued in accordance with the valuation methodology set out on page 9 and the accounting policy set out on pages 44 and 45, which takes account of current industry guidelines for the valuation of venture capital portfolios and is compliant with the latest IPEV guidelines (2018) and current financial reporting standards.